-The University recognises that the provision of hospitality can result in significant benefits to the institution, particularly in promoting the University as a whole and the activities of the various faculties, schools, divisions and offices.
+The University recognises that the provision of hospitality can result in significant benefits to the institution, particularly in promoting the University as a whole and the activities of the various divisions, colleges and offices.

 The Office of the Public Service Commissioner has also issued a set of General Guidelines for Personal Expenses and the Use of Credit Cards by Public Service Employees – including Chief Executives and VCAC Members.
 These Guidelines should also be used as guidelines in determining appropriate conduct and expenditure for hospitality/entertainment.
 (Refer FMPM 420: Policy - Corporate Credit Cards).